80/20 Ground Beef vs. 90/10: Which Is Better for Carnivore?

 Fat Content Contains 20 percent fat and is better for burgers and meatballs Contains 10 percent fat - Is leaner and firmer - It's better for tacos, sauces, and casseroles.

-Texture Softer and more tender than ground sirloin due to higher fat Firmer and leaner than ground chuck
+Texture Softer and more tender than ground sirloin due to higher fat content Firmer and leaner than ground chuck

 Taste Rich, savory, and juicy Milder and less savory and juicy than ground chuck